shomykohai/askitsu/docs/token.rst

 Kitsu API documentation already cover this topic `here <https://kitsu.docs.apiary.io/#introduction/authentication>`_

 | First you will need to make an account on `kitsu <https://kitsu.io>`_ website.
-| After making an acconut, you'll need to make a post request to `https://kitsu.io/api/oauth/token`
+| After making an account, you'll need to make a post request to `https://kitsu.io/api/oauth/token`
 | Kitsu supports 3 grant types, but for now only **Password** is implemented

 Making POST request